 Optional ingredients for serving

-- Chopped fresh herbs (mint or parsley both work well)
+- Fresh Herbs (mint or parsley both work well) (chopped)

-Toss in the chickpeas and dried prunes to the mixture.
-Still on low heat, cook for 5 more minutes.
-Once the mixture thickens and the veggies are soft, your tagine is done.
+- Toss in the chickpeas and dried prunes to the mixture.
+Still, on low heat, cook for 5 more minutes.
+Once the mixture thickens and the veggies are soft, your tagline is done.

-Bring your Vegetable Tagine to the centre of the table to serve right from the pot, with couscous or rice on the side.
+- Serve your vegetable Tagine with couscous or rice on the side.
 Top the tagine with herbs of your choice, and have other ingredients in small side dishes for guests to serve themselves: the chopped almonds, red chilis, green olives, harissa sauce, and slices of lime.